Jessie2026321/GEOL0069_sea_ice_-_leads_unsupervised_learning/README.md

 ![](mean&sd.png)
 Fig 3: _Mean and Standard Deviation for Both Class_

-This figure shows that one class has a narrow, shar-peaked waveform characteristic of leads, while other shows boarder, noisier echoes typical of sea ice.
-This confirms that GMM clusters correspond to physical suface types.
+This figure shows that one class has a narrow, sharp-peaked waveform characteristic of leads, while the other shows broader, noisier echoes typical of sea ice.
+This confirms that GMM clusters correspond to physical surface types.
+<br><br>

 ## 7. Comparison with ESA Classification
-Even ESA labels were not used during clustering, but they still provide reference for evaluation.
-A confusion matrix compares GMM cluster with eSA classifications.
+Even though ESA labels were not used during clustering, but they still provide reference for evaluation.
+A confusion matrix compares GMM cluster with ESA classifications.

 ![](con_mat.png)
 Fig 4: _Confusion matrix: GMM vs ESA classification_

-The matrix shows the unsupervised GMM results and the operational eSA classification are aligned which indicate that the clustering successfully captures real surface differences.
+The matrix shows the unsupervised GMM results and the operational ESA classification are aligned which indicates that the clustering successfully captures real surface differences.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # References
 Zhong, W., Jiang, M., Xu, K., & Jia, Y. (2023).
 Arctic sea ice lead detection from Chinese HY-2B radar altimeter data.
 Remote Sensing, 15(2), 516. https://www.mdpi.com/2072-4292/15/2/516
 # Contact
+Jessie So
-Jessie So: jessie.so.25@ucl.ac.uk/ tysojessie321@gmail.com
+Email: jessie.so.25@ucl.ac.uk/ tysojessie321@gmail.com

 # Acknowledgments
-This project was developed as part of the GEOL0069 modeule at University College London.
+This project was developed as part of the GEOL0069 module at University College London.
 The analysis, notebook, and SAR data are based on the teaching materials provided for Week 4.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>